Introduction

 Acute pain is nociceptive pain.
 This type of pain originates in the peripheral nervous system, where pain receptors synapse in the dorsal horn of the spinal cord and travel along the spinothalamic tract until they synapse in the thalamus.
 When a pain signal reaches our central nervous system, action potentials fire.
 Once a threshold is achieved, pain is experienced.
 Separately, pain can be neuropathic or centralized.

-As pain becomes chronic, over three to six months of acute pain, pain can become centralized.
+Pain can become centralized as pain becomes chronic, over 3 to 6 months of acute pain.
 Centralized pain requires a lower threshold to experience pain.
 Decreased thresholds are problematic.
 Pain is an adaptive response to a painful stimulus.
 A lower threshold for pain subjectively means pain can be experienced from non-painful stimuli (allodynia), or mildly painful stimuli experienced can be experienced as severe pain (hyperalgesia).
 Centralized pain is a maladaptive form of pain.

-How we treat pain is a function of the pathophysiology of the type of patient's pain.
+How we treat pain depends on the pathophysiology of the patient's pain.
 Some types of pain respond to modulating neurotransmitters or ion channels, while others are more receptive to opioid neuroreceptors.

 Indications

-Intuitively, pain is a subjective experience, and thus many elements of the biopsychosocial components during history taking are critical.
-A stoic patient with acute pancreatitis may rate their pain severity a four out of ten, while a more histrionic patient with wrist strain could state their pain is an eight out of ten.
+Intuitively, pain is a subjective experience, and thus, many elements of the biopsychosocial components during history taking are critical.
+A stoic patient with acute pancreatitis may rate their pain severity a 4 out of 10, while a more histrionic patient with wrist strain could state their pain is an 8 out of 10.
 Neither patient is wrong, and it is a subjective measurement.[13]
-Objective measures of pain, especially chronic pain, help create a standardized way to orient patients and providers to their pain, with the ultimate goal of improvement of pain and patient outcomes such as function and quality of life.
+Objective measures of pain, especially chronic pain, help create a standardized way to orient patients and providers to their pain, with the ultimate goal of improving pain and patient outcomes such as function and quality of life.

 An essential first step in the pain assessment is distinguishing nociceptive pain from neuropathic.
 A sharp or throbbing pain is more likely to be acute nociceptive pain.
-Pain characterized as burning, shooting, pins, and needles, or electric shock-like point the differential towards a neuropathic origin of the patient's pain.[14][15][16]
+Pain characterized as burning, shooting, pins and needles, or electric shock-like points the differential towards a neuropathic origin of the patient's pain.[14][15][16]

 Contraindications